-Visiting the desert southwest can be a beautiful and wonderful experience.
-But some dangers may be lurking.
+Ian Roth: Visiting the desert southwest can be a beautiful and wonderful experience but some dangers may be lurking.
 The western diamondback rattlesnake is one of the creatures visitors should be on the lookout for.

-A creature to look out for is the scorpion.
-Each person reacts differently to the sting, and symptoms can vary from severe pain to blurred vision.
+Mr. Roth: Another creature to look out for is the scorpion.
+Each person reacts differently to the sting and symptoms can vary from severe pain to blurred vision.

-But the greatest danger is not an animal or bugs, but lack of water.
+Mr. Roth: But the greatest danger is not an animal but lack of water.
 Stay hydrated.
 Dr. Maher suggests hiking early in the morning and bringing plenty of water when exploring.